Understand the legacy of forcible removal

-Explore the profound effects of past policies that have shaped the lives of Aboriginal and Torres Strait Islander peoples, and learn how we can contribute to healing and reconciliation.
+Learn about the profound effects of past policies that have shaped the lives of Aboriginal peoples, and learn how we can contribute to healing and reconciliation.

 Forcible Removal and Its Lasting Effects